itamargs/Iot_Project/README.md

 </p>

 This project is developed as part of the requirements for our B.Sc studying at Azrieli College of Engineering, Jerusalem, Israel.
+The project is advisored by Dr. Guy Leshem

 Relevant Links: